Rowing at the 1960 Summer Olympics – Men's eight

 The men's eight competition at the 1960 Summer Olympics took place at took place at Lake Albano, Italy.
 It was held from 31 August to 3 September.
 There were 14 boats (126 competitors) from 14 nations, with each nation limited to a single boat in the event.
 The event was won by the United Team of Germany in that combined team's debut; it was the first medal for any German team since the 1936 Games in Berlin and first-ever gold medal in the event for a German team.
 Canada repeated as silver medalists.
 Czechoslovakia won its first men's eight medal with a bronze.
-The United States, which had won the last eight times the event was held (from 1920 to 1956) and all ten times the nation had appeared before, lost for the first time—finishing fifth, off the podium entirely, despite being heavily favoured once again.
+The United States, which had won the last eight times the event was held (from 1920 to 1956) and all ten times the nation had appeared before, lost for the first time—finishing fifth, off the podium entirely, despite being among the contenders once again.